tesonet/ios-party/README.md

-# Task for Great iOS developer
+# Completed Task

-If you found this task it means we are looking for you!
+A simple demo iOS app that displays a list of servers after a login.

 > Note: To clone this repository you will need [GIT-LFS](https://git-lfs.github.com/)

-## Few simple steps

-1. Fork this repo
-2. Do your best
-3. Prepare pull request and let us know that you are done

-## Few simple requirements
+## Features

+- Support from iOS 11
+- Dark Mode Support on iOS 13
+- Pull Down to Refresh Server List
+- Automatic Re-login For Expired Tokens
+- Credential and Token Storage in Keychain
+- Persistence for Offline Display
+- Simple Custom Transition Animations

+## Original Requirements

-- Send authorization request (POST) to http://playground.te`net.lt/v1/tokens to generate token with body: `{"username": "tesonet", "password": "partyanimal"}`.
+- Send authorization request (POST) to `http://playground.tenet.lt/v1/tokens` to generate token with body: `{"username": "tesonet", "password": "partyanimal"}`.
 (Don't forget Content-Type) *
 - Get servers list from http://playground.tesonet.lt/v1/servers.
 Add header to request: `Authorization: Bearer <token>` *
 - Create persistant layer to store servers
 - Design should be recreated as closely as possible